k-m-arun-kumar-5/DLL-Emp/README.md

 My Thanks and Tribute :
 ========================
-I thank to my family, Friends, Teachers, Toolchains that I used, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
+I thank to my family, Friends, Teachers, People behind the toolchains that I used, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
 My tribute to my family, Friends, Teachers, People behind the toolchains that I used, Nature, Jimmy Dog, God and all those, who directly or indirectly help and/or support me and/or my family.

 Toolchains that I used for C Application design and development are as follows :
 ==================================================================================